 - Cool Sword: Wields the powerful elven runeblade Felo'melorn.

-- Dual Wielding: Felo'melorn in one hand and a staff in the other, though this is absent in his only game appearances where he just wields Felo'melorn.
+- Dual Wielding: Wielded Felo'melorn in one hand and a staff in the other, though this is absent in his only game appearances where he just wields Felo'melorn.

 - Fantastic Racism: Anasterian really had it in for the younger races, particularly humanity.
 His penchant for isolation did not bode well in the long run.

 - Good Is Not Nice: Had the best intentions of his people in mind, but completely dismissive of anybody outside of that.

 - Jerkass: At least to the rest of the Alliance.